-We’ve done a lot of classic science projects and a lot of quick science experiments.
+We’ve done a lot of classic science fair projects and a lot of quick STEM activities.

 This time, we thought we would combine the back to school season with the science of light refraction and complete our own bending pencil experiment.